 - 1. A 2-layer or higher PCB is recommended for robust ground connections and for thermal power dissipation with the exposed paddle package. - 2.
 Place multiple vias directly from the exposed paddle landing pattern to the ground plane. - 3.
-Connect each GND pin to the exposed paddle directly under the IC on layer 1.
-Optionally, add an additional connection to the ground plane at each GND pin with a via that is not underneath the IC. - 4.
+Connect each GND pin to the exposed paddle directly under the IC on layer 1. - 4.
 The VCC pin must be connected to the VIN pins.
 Place the input bypass capacitor as close to the VIN and VCC pins as possible.
 Connect the ground terminal of the capacitor to the ground plane using multiple vias.
 Connect the VIN terminal of the capacitor to the power plane or trace, using multiple vias if applicable. - 5.
-If power is supplied through a cable/connector, add additional bulk bypass capacitance near the connector where the power first arrives to the PCB in order to control input ripple and ringing. - 6.
+Optionally, connect the N.C. pins to ground, making a better connection between input bypass capacitor ground terminal and the GND pins. - 6.
+If power is supplied through a cable/connector, add additional bulk bypass capacitance near the connector where the power first arrives to the PCB in order to control input ripple and ringing. - 7.
 Route the output traces and vias with suitable thickness, as necessary for the peak currents.
 Up to 288mA (96mA x 3LEDs) can flow in the output traces, but most applications use less peak current due to LED temperature derating and LED pulse current ratings.

 Figure 9.
-Recommended PCB Layout (ring-light example)
+Recommended PCB Layout (light-bar example)